What is caster angle?

 The main disadvantage to positive caster is that the steering requires a higher amount of input effort to turn the wheel.
 However with power steering systems this is not an issue.
 Also, for a racing driver where there often is no power steering, the heavy input is tolerated for the increased stability and smoother corner exits; obviously, excessive caster angle will make the steering heavier and less responsive.
 We can state that caster angles over 7 degrees with radial tires are common.

-What to read more about tyres and suspension: caster?
+What to read more about tyres and suspension: camber?
 Check our related articles below!